Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 # May 2nd - High/Low Multi-Stage
 ## Changed
 * `/eco high-or-low` is now a multi-stage game, where you can keep guessing for higher potential rewards!
+* You can now set different thresholds for auto kick/ban for new account creation.

 # May 1st - Auto Kick
 ## Fixed